In 'Parts Unknown,' Anthony Bourdain is not a man on a mission

 "There have been times I have had an agenda or developed an agenda or came back feeling very strongly about something, but I am not out to make the world a better place or inspire people to do one thing or the other," Bourdain told Reuters ahead of the Season 4 premiere on Sunday.

-If, however, more Americans got passports and travelled the world and walked in other people's shoes by seeing his show, he would feel good about that.
+If, however, more Americans got passports and traveled the world and walked in other people's shoes by seeing his show, he would feel good about that.

 "But I am not so pompous as to think that is any kind of a mission of mine," he said.
 "I am a lucky son of a bitch who gets to travel around the world and talk about it."